Prometheus-X-association/edge-computing/docs/design-document.md

 The integration with all other BBs playing the role of the TriggeringBB is expected to be done via the Connector.

+### Integration with Data Processing Chain Protocol

+Primarily, BB-02 can play an Infrastructure Service role in the DPC protocol.
+In general, it provides data processing capability by executing a processing function (obtained form a Function Provider on-the-fly) on a dataset (obtained from a Data Provider or a prior data processing service).

+The integration with the Service Chain Protocol should be straightforward as BB-02 uses the Connector to communicate with the dataspace components.

+The caller BB in the role of the TriggeringBB and the prior data processing service initiates the call of a function as the next data processing service (or data consumer).
+The result of the called processing functionality is propagated to the Chain Protocol, which can be
+- the transformed data,
+- or just the processing result/status and the localization URI of the result (depending on the called function's implementation).

 ### Integration with Infrastructure Providers

+The Edge computing BB requires a set of computation platforms/VMs (even over multiple clouds) to operate the underlying orchestration framework (Kubernetes/Knative) and execute processing functions on them.

+In a managed approach, BB-02 uses a higher-level managed Kubernetes cloud service.
+The integration in this case only requires configuration capabilities from the cloud provider to be able to
+ - apply necessary Kubernetes extensions/manifests,
+ - define service access points (REST-API).

+In this case, BB-02 functionality is implemented as a Kubernetes extension/application operated by the cloud provider.

+In a direct approach, BB-02 builds on lower-level IaaS cloud services.
+This approach assumes that the considered orchestration framework need to be set up, configured and managed by the BB owner/provider.
+This also allows for multi-cloud and edge cloud setups as well.
+The integration in this case requires configuration and availability capabilities from the cloud provider to be able to
+ - access to the compute infrastructure (VMs),
+ - deploy and provision orchestration framework (Kubernetes),
+ - apply necessary Kubernetes extensions/manifests,
+ - define service access points (REST-API),
+ - configure optional session encryption, request ingress and load balancing features.

+In this case, BB-02 functionality is deployed on a tailored Kubernetes instance that is managed and operated by the BB owner.

 ## Relevant Standards